gamesbook/protograf/docs/source/overview.rst

 **protograf** is useful for anyone that needs to work on a design in an incremental fashion, tweaking and changing as they go along.
-Doing this with a regular graphics package can sometimes be tedious;
+Doing this with a regular graphics package can sometimes be tedious |dash|
-especially when common changes need to be made across many elements.
+especially when common changes need to be made across many elements
+|dash| and doing this with regular office software can limiting in
+other ways.

 Simple designs that make use of regular-shaped objects or fonts, including fonts that themselves contain symbols or icons, are